hknutzen/Netspoc/technical.markdown

 surrounding zones.
 If routers are placed at the border of an area though, subset relations can be violated:

-{% include image.html src="./images/areas_overlapping_router.png" description="Overlapping areas with router as intersection." %}
+{% include image.html src="./images/areas_overlapping_router.png" title="" description="Overlapping areas with router as intersection." %}

 **Routers as intersection.** To prevent overlapping areas with a single router as intersection, every router contained via